 Here is When You Have to Pay Your Spouse’s Legal Fees

-The first thing you need to know is that your spouse cannot directly require you to pay their legal fees.
+First, you must know that your spouse cannot directly require you to pay their legal fees.
 Instead, they need to petition the family court to compel you to do so.
 The court is the entity that will force you to pay these fees – not your spouse.

-You should also know that if this situation arises, it is always the “monied” spouse who will be ordered to pay for the other spouse’s legal fees.
-The monied spouse is the one with greater income and general financial resources.
+You should also know that if this situation arises, the “monied” spouse will always be ordered to pay for the other spouse’s legal fees.
+The monied spouse is the one with higher income and general financial resources.
 A common scenario might involve a primary breadwinner and a stay-at-home parent.
 During the divorce, the primary breadwinner may be required to pay for the stay-at-home parent’s legal fees because of the latter’s lack of assets.

 Note that a disparity in income doesn’t necessarily equate to a disparity in financial resources.
 For example, the stay-at-home parent could be a beneficiary to a lucrative family trust fund.
 They might also receive an inheritance worth millions of dollars during the marriage and keep these funds tucked away in a bank account.